Kyriosity/read-write/README+/pencraft/README+/opuses/punchcard.md

 ## Afterword

 My humble story was only a reminder of this great medium.
-Despite its fast decadence, the punchcard can be titled the best of all times by a superposition of pros and cons.
+Despite the fast decadence (data density fate), the punchcard can still be called the best backup of all time.<sup>🚀</sup>

++ Easy to make, write and read\
+There's nothing easier than punching the carton and optical scanning/reading of holes.
-Endurance
++ Endurance

-Mechanical, electromagnetically
+++ Mechanical,

+electromagnetic in the whole spectrum

-Eco-friendly and highly utilizable.
++ Eco-friendly and highly utilizable.
 Bookmarks and other domestic uses

-Enough crypto to proof of work punch
++ Enough crypto to proof of work punch

-Mini/micro ?
-OOP/OOD

 Ecology

- resistance (electromagnetic)

 <sup>🚀</sup> <sub>[Pioneer plaques](https://en.wikipedia.org/wiki/Pioneer_plaque)<sup>🔗</sup></sub>